28 of the Best Cursive Fonts in 2025 for Your Logo and Brand

 Design a cursive logo for your brand!

-This cursive font has a funky, energetic retro vibe released, designed by Terrance Weinzierl for Monotype.
+This cursive font has a funky, energetic retro vibe, designed by Terrance Weinzierl for Monotype.
+Again, it’s a highly legible font and suits the fashion, beauty, and wellness industries.

 Hand-written cursive fonts